Trump abortion backlash spotlights a Republican balancing act

 "The law is the teacher," Ms Hawkins told the BBC earlier this year.

-Since the fall of Roe in June 2022, the opposite has proven true, said Greer Donley, a law professor at the University of Pittsburgh.
+Since the fall of Roe v Wade in June 2022, the opposite has proven true, said Greer Donley, a law professor at the University of Pittsburgh.
 After years of stagnation, polls are now showing slight shifts - with more Americans expressing support for abortion access.
 And in all six states that have held abortion-related ballot measures in the last year, abortion has won every time.

 "I don't think they [Republicans] were prepared for the public's reaction… They've had to do a complete 180," Ms Donley said.
 "Republicans are really struggling to figure out what to say."